 Is it OK to shave between wax appointments?

 No. Waxing slows down and reduces hair growth.
 Hair also grows much finer & thinner thus making it easier to remove and less painful when waxed.
-Shaving just one time in between will negate all that is gained from waxing and can further irritate follicles which can cause ingrown hair & thicker appearance.
+Shaving just one time in between will probibit positive results from waxing and can further irritate follicles which can cause ingrown hair & thicker appearance.

 How long will it last?

 If you have been shaving, there may be a transition period.
-It generally requires 2-3 consistent waxes to achieve optimal results which are: 3-4 weeks of hairlessness, softer hair, and less hair growing back.
+It generally requires 2-6 consistent waxes to achieve optimal results which are: 2-4 weeks of hairlessness, softer hair, and less hair growing back.
 If you haven’t been shaving prior to getting waxed, these results may be obtained more quickly.
 Your first time waxing you will see the 2nd cycle of hair growing in as little as 1 1/2 weeks.
-The more you wax the longer you can go in between appointments. the average client will only need to come in once a month, & usually 6-8 weeks for those who have been waxing on schedule for an extended amount of time.
+The more you wax the longer you can go in between appointments. the average client will only need to come in every 3 weeks, & usually 4-8 weeks for those who have been waxing on schedule for an extended amount of time.

 I’m on my period.
 Can I get waxed?

-If possible, avoid scheduling your appointment a week before or during your menstrual cycle.
+If possible, avoid scheduling your session the week before or during your menstrual cycle.
 I recommend this only because we tend to be most sensitive during this time.